Terms and conditions of the veterinary services

 The definition of the terms

-Terms and conditions of veterinary services, which together with our privacy policy and terms and conditions of website use, govern Zoomies Mobile Veterinary Care relationship with you in relation to this website and Terms and conditions.
-The term ‘Zoomies Mobile Veterinary Care ’ or ‘us’ or ‘we’ refers to the owner of the website and the business.
+Terms and conditions of veterinary services, which together with our privacy policy and terms and conditions of website use, govern Zoomies Mobile Vet Care Ltd relationship with you in relation to this website and Terms and conditions.
+The term ‘Zoomies Mobile Vet Care Ltd ’ or ‘us’ or ‘we’ refers to the owner of the website and the business.
 The term ‘you’ refers to the user or viewer of our website.

 Services provided